-To reset the maintenance timer and get the maintenance alert to reset, go to the IntelliGen[TM] Display.
+To reset the maintenance timer and get the maintenance alert to reset, go to the IntelliGenTM Display.

-- 1. Press "MAINT" on the IntelliGen[TM] Display keypad. - 2.
+- Press "MAINT" on the IntelliGen[TM] Display keypad. - 2.
 Enter passcode "0000". - 3.
 Select "Std.
-Maintenance" and press "ENTER". - 4.
-The menu will then display the count down hour log on the Maintenance Timer.
-Press "ENTER" on the keypad to clear Maintenance Timer.
-Press "ENTER" to confirm. - 5.
+Nitrogen Maintenance" by moving the cursor and pressing "ENTER". - The menu will then display the count down hour log on the Maintenance Timer.
+Press "ENTER" on the keypad to clear Maintenance Timer. - 5.
 The amber Maintenance LED will turn off.